agarridoorro/media_management/README.md

 ## Run the container
 Configure you DockerCompose file, put the UID and PGID of the user that owns de directories, put you timezone and finally the volumes

-* config: is where config files reside
+* config: is the base directory where config files reside.
+Each plugin creates his basic confiuration with mock values when his module is initialised.
 * shows: is where the process scans for videos

 ```